xorg/starships/README.md

 ```

 ## Considerations
 With more time I would have secured the POST endpoint with a JWT token or basic auth.
-In addition to that I would
+In addition to that I would have
-cache the technial information about the ships in separate database columns for each field instead of one text blob.
-This would make it possible to
+cached the technial information about the ships in separate database columns for each field instead of one text blob.
+This would've made it possible to
 query ships by technical info.

-The unit tests are quite minimal as well, with more time I would extend the test cases and provide data fixtures to test the list endpoint isolated from the create endpoints.
+The unit tests are quite minimal as well, with more time I would extend the test cases and provide data fixtures to test the GET endpoints isolated from the POST endpoint.